WE GIVE VISION A VOICE

 Reckless, the Seeing Eye Dog -

 Join Reckless as he teaches children about safety precautions while playing.
 Children will also learn about eye sun safety.
 Presenters read the Reckless story using a story book, visual aids, and a large stuffed dog to symbolize Reckless.
-At the end children will be screened.
+After the story the children will be screened for vision problems.
 Contact the Fayette County Association for the Blind if you would like to see this program at your school.

 Services and Support for Blind and Visually Impaired Veterans